feddelegrand7/mini007/README.md

 # Access the final response
 result$final_response
-#> Implement a phased, hybrid marketing strategy combining initial targeted
+#> Implement a targeted and budget-conscious digital marketing campaign focused on
-#> digital storytelling with micro-influencers and collaborations in niche German
+#> social media ads and partnerships with micro-influencers in Germany’s health
-#> organic markets to build authentic brand recognition, followed by scaled
-#> high-impact luxury events and premium retail partnerships as export demand
+#> and specialty food niches, complemented by participation in affordable regional
+#> food fairs to promote the authenticity and health benefits of Ouergla dates and
-#> grows, ensuring both cost-efficiency and rapid market penetration over the next
+#> sustainably increase exports over the next two years.
-#> two years.

 # View the dialog history
 result$dialog_history